 Level of Policy-Making for Youth Policy

-The institution in charge of youth is the Ministry of Education and Research and to be exact, the Department of Youth and Talent Policy.
-The main goals of the department are connected with developing legislation, ensuring purposefulness and consistency, planning of resources, ensuring cohesiveness and holding a public dialogue with partners regarding the implementation of youth policy.
-Since 1st of August, the national agency responsible for the implementation of education and youth policy, is the Education and Youth Board.
-The institution was established on the basis of the services of Innove Foundation, Archimedes Foundation, Information Technology Foundation for Education and Estonian Youth Work Centre.
+The institution in charge of youth is the Ministry of Education and Research and to be exact, the Department of Youth and Talent Policy (before 2020 - Youth Affairs Department).
+The main goals of the department are connected with developing legislation, ensuring purposefulness and consistency, planning of resources, ensuring cohesiveness, and holding a public dialogue with partners regarding the implementation of youth policy.
+Since 1st of August 2020, the national agency responsible for the implementation of education and youth policy, is the Education and Youth Board.
+The institution was established on the basis of the services of Innove Foundation, Archimedes Foundation, Information Technology Foundation for Education, and incorporated Estonian Youth Work Centre.

 According to the Local Government Organisation Act, the local governments have a key role in organizing the topics related to local life, including youth work.
 Most of the financing of youth work comes also from the budget and own income of the local municipalities.
 See more in Chapter 1.4.